 The story of the Exodusters is a difficult one to tell because, as historian Nell Irvin Painter writes in ” Exodusters: Black Migration to Kansas After Reconstruction,” it was a movement “of poor, rural Southern Blacks not sufficiently Westernized to write their own histories,” largely ignored by scholars.

-It’s an important story to Davis, who built his monument to Kansas Exodusters and his family after a life-changing event: doctors diagnosed him with stage IV pancreatic cancer in spring 2010.
+It’s an essential story to Davis, who built his monument to Kansas Exodusters and his family after a life-changing event: doctors diagnosed him with stage IV pancreatic cancer in the spring of 2010.

 “I just take life a day, a week at a time,” he said.
 “I have gone past the doctor’s timeline and am doing good.
 I could make it years longer.
 Not likely, but possible.”

-So with the time he has left, he built the monument, which consists of donated steel and two massive slabs of limestone, purchased from Higgins Stone Co. of Wamego, Kan.
+So, with the time he had left, he built the monument, which consisted of donated steel and two massive slabs of limestone purchased from Higgins Stone Co. of Wamego, Kan.
 The twin, rough-hewn pillars stand 10 feet out of the ground in the garden of the former family farm, which Davis sold in 2010 to his neighbors and friends Clayton and Patricia Finney, who moved in the area as a young couple and now operate a ranching business, Wright Creek Ltd.

-There, Davis recalled, his family raised cattle, horses, hogs, chickens and other livestock, and grew wheat, milo, sorghum as silage for the cattle, corn, alfalfa and prairie hay.
+Davis recalled that his family raised cattle, horses, hogs, chickens, and other livestock there and grew wheat, milo, and sorghum as silage for the cattle, corn, alfalfa, and prairie hay.

 “My grandfather always had a large garden.
 Everyone who came to our house, if they left hungry, it was their fault.
 I remember hearing the older folks say they starved, but if they went to the Davis place, they got full,” he said.

-The son of a mixed-race couple, Davis didn’t grow up with his mother.
+Davis, the son of a mixed-race couple, didn’t grow up with his mother.
 “My daddy never married, and I haven’t either.
 I was the only child my dad had.
 Because of racial differences, families would not let them marry.”

 As a child, he called his aunt Velera Davis “Mommie,” and would listen to her stories.
 “Since I was a child, I listened to the older folks talk.
 Unfortunately, my memories of the stories and the people are vague.”